|or on PC via Steam or itch.io|

 - the ILS mode of the plane is activated,

-- When a plane is established on the ILS, it will be handed over the the tower and then you score some skill points.
+- When a plane is established on the ILS, it will be handed over the tower and then you score some skill points.
 The amount of skill points you score per plane depends on your current skill score.
 You always get at least 0.1 skill points per plane handed over to the tower.
 The skill score represents how well you are managing the airspace and it also determines the number of planes you will have to control simultaneously, so a score of 8.4 will give you about 8 planes to control.

-- If a plane is too high on the ILS (flying above the glideslope) it will eventually call a missed approach.
+- If a plane is too high on the ILS (flying above the glideslope) it will eventually call 'missed approach'.
 ILS mode is then deactivated.
 Try a new line-up at a lower altitude, so it will capture the glideslope from below.
 If a plane is about to land on a runway that is still occupied by another plane, it will go around: it climbs to 2000 feet and ILS mode is deactivated.
 Give it new vectors to the ILS, now with more distance behind the leading plane.

 - You can lose skill points when planes: